Danielle Stislicki Update: Missing Michigan Woman Inspiration Behind Free Self-Defense Classes For Women

-Missing Farmington Hills, Michigan woman Danielle Stislicki vanished over four months ago and very little is known about the circumstances surrounding her disappearance.
+Missing Farmington Hills, Michigan woman, Danielle Stislicki, vanished over four months ago and very little is known about the circumstances surrounding her disappearance.
 Nevertheless, police have announced they are certain that Danielle was the victim of a crime, which has made her the inspiration for a number of self-defense courses tailored just for women.

 Two of these courses, scheduled to take place at the end of April, filled up not long after they were announced and promoted on the Find Danielle Stislicki Facebook page, so another is slated to take place in June.